zp-forks/terraform-provider-discord/docs/data-sources/local_image.md

 page_title: "discord_local_image Data Source - discord"
 subcategory: ""
 description: |-
-  A simple helper to get data uri of a local image
+  A simple helper to get data URI of a local image.
 ---

 # discord_local_image (Data Source)

-A simple helper to get data uri of a local image
+A simple helper to get data URI of a local image.

 ## Example Usage